Evan McLaughlin: Cork City

 On 15 December 2023, McLaughlin signed for recently relegated League of Ireland First Division club Cork City.
 On 9 March 2024, he scored his first goal for the club in a 2–0 win away to Longford Town.
 He scored 5 goals in a total of 36 appearances in all competitions as his side won the 2024 League of Ireland First Division title to earn promotion.
 In November 2024, he was named in the PFAI First Division Team of the Year as voted by his fellow professionals.
 On 6 January 2025, McLaughlin signed a new contract with the club.
 After signing his new deal, he revealed that he delayed his decision on the contract due to the 6 and a half hour commute to his hometown of Derry.
 On 21 April 2025, he scored his first goal of the season with an 89th-minute equaliser from the penalty spot against Waterford at Turners Cross, before his side went on to win the game minutes later in injury time.
 On 3 October 2025, McLaughlin scored twice in the FAI Cup Semi Final win over St Patrick's Athletic to help earn his side a place in the final.
 On 9 November 2025, he was part of the starting 11 in the 2025 FAI Cup final as his side were beaten 2–0 by Shamrock Rovers at the Aviva Stadium.
 He scored 7 goals in 34 appearances in all competitions in 2025, as the club were relegated back to the League of Ireland First Division by finishing bottom of the league.

+Waterford

+On 26 December 2025, it was announced that McLaughlin had signed for League of Ireland Premier Division club Waterford for an undisclosed fee.